flyntwp/flynt/docs/getting-started/dynamic-component.md

        └── fields.json
 ```

+That's all we need to do to register a new field for a component.

+If you are already familiar with ACF, you will notice that these field options (e.g. "required") are exactly the same as those provided [natively by ACF](https://www.advancedcustomfields.com/resources/text/).
+This is the case for all fields we author with Flynt's `fields.json`.

-That's all we need to do to configure a new field!
-But before we can use these fields to add content, we need to define in which situations these fields should be available to the editor in the backend.
+Before this field will be visible in the back-end, however, we still need to define in which situations these fields should be available to the editor.
 We will do this in the next section by adding a new "Field Group".

 <a href="https://github.com/bleech/wp-starter-snippets" class="source-note source-note--info">ACF offers around 20 different field types.
 To make the process of authoring these fields simpler, install our field.json snippets for Atom or Sublime Text.</a>